jukra/web-tweak-n-optimize/README.md

 - Small fixes here and there

 Version 0.9.0:
-- Small fixes here and there, getting ready for next release.
+- Small fixes here and there, getting ready for next release

+Version 1.0.0:
+- First real version release, everything should be working
+- Usable as gulp plugin [gulp-web-tweak-n-optimize](http://github.com/jukra/gulp-web-tweak-n-optimize)